What Took You So Long?: Music video

-The music video for "What Took You So Long?" was directed by Gregg Masuak, who previously worked with Bunton on the video for "What I Am"–her 1999 collaboration with Tin Tin Out, as well as the Spice Girls' videos for "Who Do You Think You Are" (1997) and "Let Love Lead the Way" (2000).
+The music video for "What Took You So Long?" was directed by Greg Masuak, who previously worked with Bunton on the video for "What I Am"–her 1999 collaboration with Tin Tin Out, as well as the Spice Girls' videos for "Who Do You Think You Are" (1997) and "Let Love Lead the Way" (2000).
 It was filmed in mid-February 2001 in the Mojave Desert near Lancaster, California.
 Bunton described the video as "very natural", and in an interview, she commented about the concept: "I knew I wanted the video to be quite 'deserty', waiting on the side of the road, what took him so long kind of thing."

 The video starts with Bunton walking down an empty road through the desert, dressed in a long coat while carrying a suitcase, presumably waiting for her love interest to arrive.
 It is implied that a few days go by, as the video alternates between scenes showing her bowling with glass bottles, standing outside an abandoned cottage, starting a campfire during the night, and playing with butterflies and dogs that resemble wolves.
 Towards the end of the clip, a man appears driving a pickup truck, with Bunton seducing him and getting on.
 At the end, as they are driving, she throws him out of the truck in the middle of the desert and waves goodbye to him.

 Live performances

 Bunton has performed "What Took You So Long?" many times on British television, including shows such as CD:UK and Live & Kicking.
 Through the years, the song has been part of the setlists in most of her concerts and presentations.
 While promoting the single and A Girl Like Me in late April 2001, Bunton performed it for Sveriges Radio P3's Ketchup Party in Stockholm, Sweden; and for The Voice radio station at Park Café in Copenhagen, Denmark.
 In June, she delivered a performance at the 2001 Festivalbar held in Padua, Italy.

-Throughout the summer of 2001, Bunton made several presentations at festivals across the UK.
+Throughout mid-2001, Bunton made several presentations at festivals across the UK.
 She performed the song on 9 June at Power in the Park in Southampton, on 24 June at BBC Radio 1's One Big Sunday in Manchester, on 8 July at Party in the Park in London, and 9 August at the Ashton Court Festival in Bristol.
 In November 2001, she performed it at the Rumba Festival in Melbourne and Sydney in Australia.

 On 6 December 2019, Bunton delivered her first solo show in over a decade at the Royal Albert Hall in London.
 The concert was a special one-off Christmas show that featured her performing well known Christmas covers, Spice Girls' songs, as well as many of her solo hits, including "What Took You So Long?".